 - Limited food service.
 The restaurant offerings are limited.
 Stock up on lunchable picnic items and, for the most part, plan to cook at home.

 So there you have it.
 I think we’re being responsible, though with some regret that we can’t, as we did before, supply many extra sets of dishes and towels and all that.
-We’re just trying to find the right balance and get our Covid-era system dialed in.
+Research has shown that Covid does not spread through surface contact, but we are trying to stay compliant with all local and state regulations, even if they have, perhaps, not adapted to what we know a year into this.

-We do want you to be comfortable.
-We’re not trying to make it a spartan experience, but just trying to avoid a lot of unnecessary waste.
-So if you are short on anything, let us know.
+We do want you to be comfortable, so if you are short on anything, let us know.